pierre-vigier/dancer2-plugin-oauth2-server/README.md

 Function to verify if the client asking for an authorization code is known to the Resource Server and allowed to get an authorization code for the passed scopes.
-The function receives the client id, and an array reference of request scopes.
+The function receives the client id, and an array reference of request scopes, and the redirect url.
 The callback should return a list with two elements.
 The first element is either 1 or 0 to say that the client is allowed or disallowed, the second element should be the error message in the case of the client being disallowed.
+Note: Even if the redirect url is optional, there can be some security concern if someone redirects to a compromised server.
+Because of that, some OAuth2 provider requried to whitelist the redirect uri by client.
+To allow client to verify url, it's passed as last argument to method verifiy\_client

 ## store\_auth\_code